Fun Facts About Working Life

 - Monday is the most common sick day.
 Except in Australia!
 I guess we are reliable folk - until Tuesday arrives - Australia's most common sick day.

 - Fridays are the least likely sick day.
 People are much happier and more likely to fulfill their duties on a Friday.

 - If you work 40 hours a week up until 65 years, you will work just over 90,000 hours in your lifetime.

-- Sadly in North Korea residents living and working in labour camps work over 112 hours per week!
+- Sadly in North Korea residents many residents are living and working in labour camps and work over 112 hours per week!